 - Ingram, Susan, and Markus Reisenleitner.
 “Faking Translation in Hallstatt: A Visit to Hallstatt Revisited I.” TranscUlturAl: A Journal of Translation and Cultural Studies 6.1 (2014): 43–52.

 - Reisenleitner, Markus. “‘The Company of Strangers’: Urban Cultural Diversity and Colonial Connections in Twentieth-Century Popular Fiction and Cinema.”
 Cartographies of Place: Navigating the Urban.
 Ed.
 Michael Darroch and Janine Marchessault, 2014.
 203–16.
 Montréal: McGill-Queen’s University Press.

 - Reisenleitner, Markus.
 “It’s a Kind of Magic: Situating Nostalgia for Technological Progress and the Occult in Guy Ritchie’s Sherlock Holmes.”
 Imaginations 5.1 (2014): 122–134.

 - Ingram, Susan, and Markus Reisenleitner.
 “Zero History: William Gibson’s Post-Geographical Global Concerns.”
 Literatures in English: New Ethical, Cultural and Transnational Perspectives.
 Ed.
 Michael Kenneally, Rhona Kenneally Richman, and Wolfgang Zach.
 Tübingen: Stauffenberg, 2014.
 191–203.
 Print.
 SECL Studies in English and Comparative Literature 23.

-- “Memorializing, Performing and Reclaiming Latina/o Identities in Los Angeles and Santa Fe.”
-(4th Annual Conference of the International Association for the Study of the Culture of Cities (IASCC), Ermoupolis, Syros Greece, 27-29 July 2016)
+- “Countercultural Heritages in Los Angeles: Silicon Beach’s Appeal to IT Startup Culture.”
+(Intangible Heritage: Scenes Of Urban Innovation, V: 5th Annual Conference of the International Association for the Study of the Culture of Cities (IASCC), Athens Greece, 23-26 July 2018)